Recap: Game Of Thrones’ Final Season Broke All Its Best Characters

 The Impotent Imp Faces Queen Cersei

 When Tyrion tells Dany that Varys betrayed her, she easily surmises how he learned Jon Snow was actually the Mad King’s heir.
 Jon told Sansa who told Tyrion who told Varys.
 She again accuses him of being played by Sansa Stark and by his brother.
 Dany reveals that the Unsullied captured Jamie on the road.
 Tyrion immediately finds his brother and dismisses the guards.
 He gives his brother a key, imploring him to go to their sister and convince her to surrender.
 He hopes this ploy will work, allowing Dany to take the city without bloodshed.
 Still, he realizes that by releasing Jaime he’s signed his death warrant.
-The two brothers share an emotional goodbye, and then Tyrion spends the rest of the episode silently staring with a grave expression.
+The two brothers share an emotional goodbye (as noted in our Game of Thrones episodes post), and then Tyrion spends the rest of the episode silently staring with a grave expression.
 Tyrion’s consistent failures are one of the most glaring character turnabouts in Game of Thrones’ final season.